sschmidt344/publicThesisProject/README.md

 ## Updating existing feature set files

-Run `$ python services/features.py` to add the sentiment analysis results to the feature sets.
+Run `python services/features.py` to add the sentiment analysis results to the feature sets.

-New files are outputted to `data/updated_features/`, copy those files to `data/features/` for use in the programs.
+New files overwrite the current ones at `data/features/`.

+## Raw transcript

+The raw transcript data has been base64 encoded since the material or words spoken within the transcripts belongs to someone else.

+Run services/base64decode.py to decode it back to the raw transcript for viewing and further research.

+## Questions

+If you have questions or are having issues with running the programs, open an issue.

+## Citation

+If you end up using this repository for your research, please include my paper in your references.

+Paper citation:

+TBA